-To make sure you will have all the information you need, we have included your own copy of the Technical Reference Manual.
-This document contains the information you need to operate your starship; without it, you could find yourself in deep space with no way out.
+To make sure you will have all the information you need, we have included a copy of the briefing transcript, and your own copy of the Technical Reference Manual.
+This latter document contains the information you need to operate your starship; without it, you could find yourself in deep space with no way out.
 Guard it carefully.
 Needless to say, it is highly confidential and is, if you will excuse the old cliche, For Your Eyes Only.
 The briefing transcript is included for the background information it contains.
+It was decided to provide this information in this form rather than as a summary, to give the absent members a sense of the atmosphere that prevailed during the meeting.